 Steroid hormone control of endometrial, epithelial, stromal, and presumably endothelial cells is mediated by estrogen receptors and progesterone receptors.
-These steroid receptors are specific proteins concentrated exclusively in the nuclei of both endometrial epithelial and stromal cells, as well as the endothelial cells of stromal capillaries.
-(Fig. 2).
-They have high affinity to bind estradiol and progesterone, respectively.2
+These steroid receptors are specific proteins concentrated exclusively in the nuclei of endometrial cells (Fig. 2).1,2 They have high affinity to bind estradiol and progesterone, respectively.3

 This chapter contains a review of the technical procedures for handling endometrial tissues and a discussion of the morphologic aspects of the endometrium, focusing on the interpretation and understanding of the physiomorphology of the endometrial cycle.